Even we sensitive, zen-feely dudes consider something as left-brained as frequency a sincere measure of the erotic quality of life.

 “Um … a lot man.
 Really, a lot!”

 Really.
 Grab a calendar.
-Last five times skin-to-skin naked play — ink it!
+The last five times skin-to-skin naked play — ink it!

 Be honest, and don’t fudge.
 Next, stand back, look at the calendar and decide how you feel about your sexual frequency as it appears on the page.
 If you’re pleased, fantastic!
 Keep doing what you’re doing.